iot-bus/iot-bus-mozilla-iot-examples-platformio/README.md

 ## IoT-Bus_HC-SR04_Thing

-This example creates a Thing that exposes the current distance reading or the HC-SR04 and also displays the distance locally.
+This example creates a Thing that exposes the current distance reading or the HC-SR04 ultransonic distance sensor and also displays the distance locally.

 Connect an HC-SR04 Ultrasonic Distance Sensor and run: